cjyuan/cyf-notes/ITP-JS3-Sprint2-PR-comments.md

 #### Sprint-2/implement/contains.js

 **Suggestion**
-Consider the following:
+Consider the following two approaches for determining if an object contains a property:
 ```
   let obj = {}, propertyName = "toString";
   console.log( propertyName in obj );                // true
   console.log( obj.hasOwnProperty(propertyName) );   // false
 ```

-If you are interested in learning the differences between these two approaches for determining if an object contains a property, you can look up
+Which of these approaches suits your needs better?
-`JS "in" operator vs hasOwnProperty`.
+For more info, you can look up `JS "in" operator vs hasOwnProperty`.

 #### Sprint-2/implement/querystring.test.js